 A level Latin is for those who enjoyed grappling with the trickier points of Latin grammar at GCSE, love ancient history or myths, appreciated the extraordinary craft in the Latin poetry studied at GCSE, have read and loved some of the modern novels based on the classics, or read the whole of the Aeneid for the simple pleasure of it.
 Latin is the mother-language of many modern languages: it provides many of the specialist words used in law, medicine and science and will improve your English vocabulary.
 For those doing humanities subjects, the study of Latin, its literature and history will enrich your understanding of those subjects.
-For students who are mainly taking maths and science subjects, an A level in Latin enriches and broadens your curriculum.
+For students who are mainly taking maths and science subjects, an A level in Latin enriches your curriculum and stretches your brain cells.